rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/apache-cassandra-cli.rst

   SELECT id, name, value FROM portworx.features;
   quit

-We’re going to use STORK to take a 3DSnapshot of our Cassandra cluster.
+We're going to use STORK to take a 3DSnapshot of our Cassandra cluster.
 Take a look at the px-snap.yaml file and notice that we are going to force  a ``nodetool flush`` command on eachcluster member before we take the snapshot.
 As explained before, that will force all data to be written to disk in order  to ensure consistency of the snapshot.
 We also defined the volume group  name (cassandra_vg) so Portworx will synchronously quiesce I/O on all volumes  before triggering their snapshots.

 .. code-block:: shell